toluolatubosun/self-hosted-jitisi-meet-docker/README.md

 It uses Jitsi Meet `stable-10133` and the latest Excalidraw Docker image.

 For configuring Jitsi Meet, you can refer to the official Jitsi Meet handbook.
-I mounted the web configuration files because some configurations set in the `.env` file are not working.
+I mounted the web configuration files because some configurations set in the `.env` file are not working, and some configurations are not available in the `.env` file.

 ## Prerequisites